 This command will log you in automatically, assuming that all of the components have been properly configured.

-If you want your user to connect to a different database, you can do so by specifying the database like this:
+If you want your user to connect to a different database, you can do so by specifying the database like the following:

 - psql -d postgres

-Once logged in, you can get check your current connection information by typing:
+Once logged in, you can get check your current connection information by running:

 OutputYou are connected to database "sammy" as user "sammy" via socket in "/var/run/postgresql" at port "5432".